Lukaeric14/abundance-v2/README.md

 # Abundance Projects v0.1

-A Next.js application with TypeScript, Tailwind CSS, and server-only Supabase authentication for building AI chat interfaces.
+A Next.js application with TypeScript, Tailwind CSS, and server-only Supabase authentication for AI-assisted project generation.

 ## Features